Myelomalacia: Cause

 The most common way the disorder occurs is from a result of hemorrhaging (bleeding within) or inadequate blood supply to the spinal cord, making it weak and susceptible to damage.

 Because myelomalacia involves a damaged spinal cord, it may occur in any individual.
 Those most at risk are the geriatric population due to weaker bone density.
 Once the spinal injury has occurred, one of two things may happen.
 Firstly, hemorrhaging within the spinal cord may cause compression, which damages the spinal cord even further.
 Another consequence of myelomalacia is improper circulation of blood to the area damaged, resulting in further damage to the spinal cord.

 Spinal injuries leading to myelomalacia occur in the world of athletic sports.

 Athletes

 Due to extensive physical contact and activity, many athletes become victim to myelomalacia.
 Any accidents or injuries attained during athletic competition to the spinal cord may result in myelomalacia.
 Accounts of awkward landing on the ground or being hit intensively have attested to spinal cord injury.

 Geriatric

-With the growth in the elderly population of humans, there has been a rise to myelomalacia.
-Because the human body begins to deteriorate with age, and because human population is living many years longer, there has been a growth in cases of myelomalacia.
+With the growth in the elderly population of humans, there has been a rise in myelomalacia.
+Because the human body begins to deteriorate with age, and because people are living longer, there has been a growth in cases of myelomalacia.
 As the bones in the body begin to weaken in a process known as osteopenia, the body is more vulnerable to damage.
 A simple fall may damage the spinal cord and myelomalacia may soon ensue.

 Magnetic resonance imaging (MRI) shown here.